Episode 330

 How do you know her?

 Well, she's your best friend.
-Oh, she's your best friend?
+Oh, she's best friend?
 What?
 Tippy.

 I don't really.
-I don't hang out with nobody anymore.
+I don't hang out with her anymore.

-Well, some of them are like we didn't begin. like, we just went our separate ways of this.
+Well, some are like we didn't like we just went our separate ways of this.

 Amanda told investigators there was no bad blood between her and Caitlin.
 They had simply grown apart over time, which is why they were no longer as close as they once were.

-But you never had a falling out with Caitlin and anything a while back while you guys...
-I mean, because I've got friends that I've gone up for a long time.
+You never had a falling out with Caitlin or anything a while back while you guys...
+I mean, because I've been, I've got friends with that girl now for a long time.

 Right, right, right.

 But was there anything that ever happened between you two that you just kind of lost track of each other?
-It was just,
+There's just,

-I've lost all friends, because I don't like like being around people.
-Are you are you mad or pissed off at Caitlin or anything?
+I've lost all friends because I don't like being around people.
+Are you really mad or pissed off at Caitlin for anything?
 No.

 Okay.